List of colleges and universities in Wisconsin

-There are eighty-five colleges and universities in the U.S. state of Wisconsin that are listed under the Carnegie Classification of Institutions of Higher Education.
-The University of Wisconsin–Madison (UW–Madison) is the state's largest public post-secondary institution, with a fall 2023 enrollment of 49,605 students.
-It is the flagship of the University of Wisconsin System, which includes 25 other campuses.
+There are sixty-five colleges and universities in the U.S. state of Wisconsin that are listed under the Carnegie Classification of Institutions of Higher Education.
+The University of Wisconsin–Madison (UW–Madison) is the state's largest public post-secondary institution, with a fall 2024 enrollment of 51,044 students.
+It is the flagship of the University of Wisconsin System, which includes 12 other campuses.

-Marquette University in Milwaukee is the state's largest private university, with a fall 2023 enrollment of 11,373 students.
-With 13,281 in attendance, Madison Area Technical College is the largest Community college of Wisconsin.
-Midwest College of Oriental Medicine-Racine, is the state's smallest institution, with an enrollment of 47 for fall 2023.
+Marquette University in Milwaukee is the state's largest private university, with a fall 2024 enrollment of 11,746 students.
+With 13,641 in attendance, Madison Area Technical College is the largest Community college of Wisconsin.
+Midwest College of Oriental Medicine-Racine, is the state's smallest institution, with an enrollment of 37 for fall 2024.
 Waukesha-based Carroll University is the state's oldest four-year post-secondary institution as it was founded on January 31, 1846, two years before Wisconsin achieved statehood.
 Beloit College, located in the city of Beloit, was established two days later on February 2.

 Medical College of Wisconsin and University of Wisconsin School of Medicine and Public Health are the state's only two medical schools.
 The state's two law schools, Marquette University Law School and University of Wisconsin Law School, are both accredited by the American Bar Association.
 The majority of Wisconsin's post-secondary institutions are accredited by the Higher Learning Commission, but 15 have received accreditation from the Accrediting Council for Independent Colleges and Schools (ACICS).
 Most are accredited by multiple agencies, such as the National League for Nursing (NLNAC), the Commission on Collegiate Nursing Education (CCNE), the American Dental Association (ADA), the American Physical Therapy Association (APTA), and the National Council for Accreditation of Teacher Education (NCATE).